ph4ntonn/Stowaway/README_EN.md

 $
 ```

-Under this mode, the tab key and the arrow keys will be forbidden
+Under this mode, the tab key will be forbidden

 - ```shell```: Get the shell of the current node